SD-github21/readme-generator/README.md

 WHEN I choose a license for my application from a list of options<br>
 THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under<br>
 WHEN I enter my GitHub username<br>
-THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile WHEN I enter my email address<br>
+THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile<br>
+WHEN I enter my email address<br>
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions<br>
 WHEN I click on the links in the Table of Contents<br>